eclipse-ecal/ecal-foxglove-bridge/README.md

 ### Blacklist

-Use the `blacklist.json` file to blacklist topic names from beeing forwarded.
+Use the `--blacklist` argument to specify a json file to blacklist topic names from beeing forwarded.
+Default is `blacklist.json` file.
 Add the topic names as a list.
 For example:
 ```json
 [